-The Beatles were in Bangor when word came through that The Beatles' manager Brian Epstein had died.
+The Beatles were in Bangor when word came through that their manager Brian Epstein had died.
 Plans were immediately made for a return to London.

 Earlier that day they had been fully inducted into Transcendental Meditation by Maharishi Mahesh Yogi.